-Social Security is critical to the retirement security of women for three reasons: women earn less during their lifetimes, have less in savings because of that wage inequality, and hold jobs that are less likely to provide them with a pension.
+The Feminist Majority strongly supports Social Security.
+Social Security is critical to the retirement security of women for three reasons: women earn less during their lifetimes, have less in savings because of wage inequality, and hold jobs that are less likely to provide them with a pension.

-As a result, Social Security provides more than 60 percent of total income for women ages 65 and older, on average.
-Fifty percent of women 66 and older rely on Social Security for at least 80 percent of their income.
-The reliance is even more stark for unmarried women age 65+, including widows: 46% rely on Social Security for 90% or more of their income
+As a result, Social Security provides about 58% percent of total income for women ages 65 and older, on average.
+Fifty percent of women 65 and older rely on Social Security for at least 80 percent of their income.
+The reliance is even morestark for unmarried women age 65+, including widows: 46% rely on Social Security for 90% or more of their income

 Without Social Security, half of all women 75 and older (and one-third of women 65-74) would be living below the poverty line.